 It’s the golden age of affordable large diaphragm condenser microphones.
 “Affordable” can be something of an understatement when mics like the MXL 770 have a street price around $70.
 There’s simply no reason why your home studio can’t feature the condenser mic sound.

 Note: Sponsored link

-Arriving in an attractive matte charcoal finish with gold lettering and trim, the MXL 770 is an affordable mic that doesn’t look cheap.
+Arriving in an attractive matte charcoal finish with gold lettering and trim, the MXL 770 (Amazon) is an affordable mic that doesn’t look cheap.
 Some will recognize the MXL name as a budget mic provider, but this is not a unit you’ll be ashamed to show.

 Shipped with a slick, low profile spider shock mount, the MXL 770 looks like a serious large cap condenser microphone that delivers versatile performance on a variety of sound sources, including voices, acoustic stringed instruments, pianos, and percussion.